orjahren/nostalgeez/README.md

 - Given a track, find when it was added to which of your playlists
 - Given a date, find what songs you added to which playlists accross years

+The application is written without using generative artificial intelligence.

 ## Dependencies

 - Python3 (`pip install -r requirements.txt`)